martinnj/MMake/README.md

  - ```$ git clone git@github.com:martinnj/mtmake```
  - ```$ cd mtmake```
- - ```$ virtualenv -p /usr/bin/python3.4 venv``` (you can substitute which ever version of Python 3, but I use 3.4)
+ - ```$ virtualenv -p /usr/bin/python3.4 venv``` (you can substitute which ever version of Python 3, but we test on 3.4 and 3.5.)
  - ```$ source venv/bin/activate```
  - ```$ pip3 install -r requirements.txt```
  - Do development!